 Oriented strand board is made from strands of wood arranged in layers and bonded together using moisture-resistant adhesives.
-These are then cross-oriented to give the panel strength and stiffness.
-Laminated timber is created using dimensional timber glued together into structural columns or beams, while laminated veneers bond thin wooden veneers into a large billet which can be used for rafters, beams, column and joints.
+These are then cross-oriented to give the panels strength and stiffness.
+Laminated timber is created using dimensional timber glued together into structural columns or beams, while laminated veneers bond thin wooden veneers into a large billet which can be used for rafters, beams, columns and joints.

 Use of wood composite products

 Composite wood products can be used in a variety of different ways, including both home and industrial construction.
 Wood composites are often used to replace steel for joists and beams in building projects.
 Their most widespread use, however, is in outdoor deck flooring, but they are also popular for railings, fencing, benches, window and door frames, cladding and landscaping work.

 While composite wood can be used in most applications which traditionally use solid wood, it is also a popular material for making flat-pack furniture due to its low manufacturing costs and light-weight properties.